Tethys Ocean: a vanished realm now lying in the mountains.

 Marine reptiles in warm subtropical waters

-The Equator ran across the Tethys Ocean, and there was an overall warm, pleasant climate globally, especially in the Cretaceous Period (last part of the Mesozoic).
+The Equator ran across the Tethys Ocean, and there was an overall warm, pleasant climate, especially in the Cretaceous Period (last part of the Mesozoic).
 The Tethys Sea teemed with life, which thrived in the warm, subtropical waters.
 There were many ammonites, sea lilies, bivalves, sea cucumbers and corals.
 They were part of a food pyramid and were preyed upon by marine reptiles with big, scary beaks, such as the ichthyosaurus and the plesiosaurus (top picture).
 They patrolled the coastal areas of the world's oceans.
 But there were also fish, including sharks and coelacanths.
-Like today, a myriad of microorganisms was at the bottom of the food chain.
+Like today, a myriad of microorganisms was at the base of the food chain.
 Their skeletons (little shells) are made of chalk or silica and have good chances of being preserved in the sedimentary layers.
 When they die, their skeletons slowly settle on the seafloor.
 There, they form thick layers.
 Occasionally, remains of larger animals and plants were also preserved in the seafloor sediments.

 Himalayas and Mount Everest